 Algorithms can rapidly parse data related to past sales, market trends, weather or economic factors to help predict surges in demand, impending risk, or ways to reduce costs.
 And most recently, with the emergence of agentic AI, use cases can go beyond simply analyzing historical and current data, instead providing proactive recommendations and even automating decision-making under certain parameters.

 However, it’s important to remember that this technology won’t replace human procurement expertise.
 Human intelligence is still required to verify the results of AI and turn insight into strategy.
-What AI can do is remove a lot of the tedious, time-consuming work from daily activities and help experts arrive at answers more quickly.
+Procurement technology solutions can remove much of the tedious, time-consuming work from daily activities, while helping experts arrive at answers more quickly and focus their judgment where it creates the most value.

 2. Which procurement tasks and operations can be automated?

 By automating processes like PO generation or invoicing, you can accelerate order fulfilment, reduce manual workloads, and save time and money.
 Your people will be happier in their roles, too, with less repetitive work to manage.
-And automation helps to remove human error and simplify governance with standardized documentation for every purchase.
+Procurement automation tools also help remove human error and simplify governance with standardized documentation for every purchase.

 Additional benefits include huge operational cost savings and much faster procurement cycles.
 Which is presumably why a report from Economist Impact saw 57 percent of survey respondents list digitizing procurement as a top priority.